igor47/blog/_posts/2012-11-05-multitasking-makes-you-dumb.md

 ---

 <div class="intro">
-  As part of researching for my 30 days of super productivity, I have explored the topics of context switching and multitasking.
+  As part of researching for my <a href="http://sirupsen.com/30-days-of-super-productivity/">30 days of super productivity</a>, I have explored the topics of context switching and multitasking.
 I found that multitasking has a tremendous effect on how we approach tasks and too much multitasking can negatively alter how our brain processes information.